Description

 Using this definition on our asset we see for example:

-• Looking at the maximum time in days below previous high water mark of 300 days in the last 5 years of NASDAQ 100 Strategy, we see it is relatively smaller, thus better in comparison to the benchmark SPY (488 days)
+• Looking at the maximum days below previous high of 300 days in the last 5 years of NASDAQ 100 Strategy, we see it is relatively lower, thus better in comparison to the benchmark SPY (488 days)

 AveDuration: